Electroencephalographic field influence on calcium momentum waves: Current projects

 \subsubsection{Data}

-EEG spontaneous and evoked potential (EP) data from a multi-electrode array under a variety of conditions was collected at several centers in the United States, sponsored by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) project \cite{Zhang+Begleiter+Porjesz+Litke1997,Zhang+Begleiter+Porjesz+Wang+Litke1995,Zhang+Begleiter+Porjesza1997}.
-This data set was used in earlier SMNI studies \cite{Ingber1997,Ingber1998}.
+EEG spontaneous and evoked potential (EP) data from a multi-electrode array under a variety of conditions was collected at several centers in the United States, sponsored by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) project \citep{Zhang+Begleiter+Porjesz1997,Zhang+Begleiter+Porjesz+Litke1997,Zhang+Begleiter+Porjesz+Wang+Litke1995}.
+This data set was used in earlier SMNI studies \citep{Ingber1997,Ingber1998}.
 These experiments, performed on carefully selected sets of subjects, suggest a genetic predisposition to alcoholism that is strongly correlated to EEG AEP responses to patterned targets.

-The ASA code is used for fitting SMNI to this data \cite{Ingber1993}.
+The ASA code is used for fitting SMNI to this data \citep{Ingber1993}.
 These fits permit an estimate of the influence of $ |\mathbf {A}| $ on the $ B $ synaptic parameters.

+It is clear that the authors are not an expert in the clinical aspects of these alcoholism studies.
 It suffices for this study that the data used is clean raw EEG data, and that these SMNI, CMI, and ASA techniques can and should be used and tested on other sources of EEG data as well.